bonitasoft/bonita-ui-designer-context-binding/README.md

 This project contains module to manage binding and communication between https://github.com/bonitasoft/bonita-ui-designer[bonita-ui-designer] variable and bonita widget properties.

-A widget property can be bound with one ui-designer variable by one of this binding type:
+A widget property can be bound with one ui-designer variable by one of these binding type:

 | Binding type   | getValue  | setValue  | comments |
 |---|---|---|---|